pagunsun/titanic/README.md

 titanic
 =======
-to predict suvivor rate on titanic project in Kaggle with R
+To predict suvivor titanic at Kaggle with R